hathora/ci/README.md

 This repo houses the CLI that can be used to deploy your game server builds to Hathora Cloud in your CI/CD pipelines.

+## Docs

+For documentation on how to use this CLI, check out our [docs.](https://hathora.dev/docs/guides/ci-cd)

 ## Hathora CLI Upgrade Notes

 This covers the relevant notes for users upgrading from previous CLI versions.
 We aim to cover compatibility changes that you must be aware of.